SystemsApproach/5G/ran.rst

 4.3 Software-Defined RAN
 ------------------------

-Finally, we describe how the RAN is implemented according to SDN principles, resulting in an SD-RAN.
+We now describe how the RAN is implemented according to SDN principles, resulting in an SD-RAN.
 The key architectural insight is shown in :numref:`Figure %s <fig-rrc-split>`, where the RRC from :numref:`Figure %s <fig-pipeline>` is partitioned into two